AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/valueSelects.rst

     foo_number = foo_valueSelect

   If the calculator is then too cluttered, put the ``foo_number`` variable in :ref:`advanced mode <advancedCheckbox>`.

+For the required value select style, check the :ref:`value select<valueSelects>` section of the calculator style guide.

 How to delete a value select